RatedRAkash/Product_And_Cart_VueJs/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development in Custom Port
 ```
-npm run serve
+npm run serve -- --port 7007
 ```

 ### Compiles and minifies for production